Fawad, Farrukh Discuss Inclusion Of Journalists In Naya Pakistan Housing Scheme - UrduPoint

 Fawad, Farrukh Discuss Inclusion Of Journalists In Naya Pakistan Housing Scheme

-Minister for Information and Broadcasting Chaudhry Fawad Hussain and Minister of State for Information Farrukh Habib on Monday called on Chairman Naya Pakistan Housing Authority Lt.
-Gen. (retd) Anwar Ali Haider
+Minister for Information and Broadcasting Chaudhry Fawad Hussain and Minister of State for Information Farrukh Habib on Monday met Naya Pakistan Housing Authority Chairman Lt Gen (retd) Anwar Ali Haider

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd May, 2021 ) :Minister for Information and Broadcasting Chaudhry Fawad Hussain and Minister of State for Information Farrukh Habib on Monday called on Chairman Naya Pakistan Housing Authority Lt.
-Gen. (retd) Anwar Ali Haider.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd May, 2021 ) :Minister for Information and Broadcasting Chaudhry Fawad Hussain and Minister of State for Information Farrukh Habib on Monday met Naya Pakistan Housing Authority Chairman Lt Gen (retd) Anwar Ali Haider.

 During the meeting, issues relating to the inclusion of journalists in the prime minister's initiated Naya Pakistan Housing Scheme were discussed.

-Chaudhry Fawad Hussain said that the welfare of journalists and media workers was top priority of the government.
+Chaudhry Fawad Hussain said the welfare of journalists and media workers was the top priority of government.

-He said that later, the scope of this programme will be extended to Karachi, Lahore, Faisalabad and Gujranwala.

-He said that the project will be gradually taken to Peshawar and Quetta as well.
+He said the project would be gradually taken to Peshawar and Quetta as well.